← outfytd

 This section is unusually detailed by design — image processing is the most privacy-sensitive part of the Service, and we want you to understand exactly what happens.

-5.2 what the model produces
+5.2 what the models produce

-For each photo, the model produces:
+For each photo, the models produce:

 These outputs are stored alongside your closet item in our Postgres database.
+The Bedrock + Anthropic invocation surface is write-once, read-never — we retain the outputs (tags, embedding) but discard the inference response payload otherwise.

 5.3 outfit generation